spike0en/nothing_archive/README.md

 ---

-### II.
+### III.
 Backing Up Essential Partitions After Unlocking Bootloader 💾

 A. Why Backup?
 - After unlocking the bootloader, it is crucial to back up essential partitions such as `persist`, `modemst1`, `modemst2`, `fsg`, etc., **before** flashing custom ROMs or kernels.